What is the MoSCoW method?

-The MoSCoW method is a four-step approach to prioritizing which project requirements will provide the best return on investment (ROI).
-MoSCoW stands for must have, should have, could have and will not have -- the o's were added to make the acronym more pronounceable.
+The MoSCoW method is a four-step approach to prioritizing which project requirements provide the best return on investment (ROI).
+MoSCoW stands for must have, should have, could have and will not have -- the o's make the acronym more pronounceable.

-Furthermore, prioritizing requirements enables project teams to understand the amount of effort and resources that will be required for each project element.
-This knowledge will improve the team's time management, make the project more manageable, increase the likelihood of it being completed by its deadline and optimize the ROI.
+Furthermore, prioritizing requirements enables project teams to understand the amount of effort and resources each project element requires.
+This knowledge improves the team's time management, makes the project more manageable, increases the likelihood of completion by deadline and optimizes ROI.

 The MoSCoW method is also known as MoSCoW analysis, MoSCoW prioritization, MoSCoW technique and MoSCoW rules.

 Prioritization of requirements

 Before implementing the MoSCoW method, businesses must ensure the teams involved in the project and other stakeholders agree on the project objectives and the factors they use for prioritization.
 They should also establish plans for settling disagreements.

 Next, teams should decide what percentage of resources they assign to each category.
 For example, they could allocate 20% of the resources to the could-have requirements, while giving 40% to must-haves and 30% to should-haves.

 Once the teams and stakeholders gather requirements and reach agreements, then the teams can start assigning requirements to each of the following four categories.